telerik/xaml-docs/controls/radgridview/how-to/enable-disable-grid-elements.md

 	 CellStyle="{StaticResource disabledStyle}"/>
 {{endregion}}

-The screenshot below shows you a __RadGridView__ control with a few disabled cells along with the "CompanyName" column.
+The screenshot below illustrates RadGridView control with a few disabled cells along with the "CompanyName" column.

 ![](images/RadGridView_EnableDisable_1.png)

-To __disable all the rows__ you need to apply a Style targeting at GridViewRow
+To __disable all the rows__ you need to apply a Style targeting the __GridViewRow__ element.

 #### __XAML__